Courses and Curriculum

 One course (I-MPA 6010) that focuses on critical issues in governance and human well-being; another course (I-MPA 6040) that immerses students in the latest and best interdisciplinary thinking about cross-sector (government, business, and nonprofit) collaboration; and a third course (I-MPA 6060) that surveys competing theories and concepts concerning leadership ethics.

-Four courses, each of which imparts academically well-grounded but practical and applied lessons in leadership and problem-solving—economic reasoning for public decision-making (I-MPA 6020); quantitative reasoning for public decision-making (I-MPA 6030); leadership theory and practice (I-MPA 6050); and leadership and global public health (I-MPA 6080).
+Three courses, each of which imparts academically well-grounded but practical and applied lessons in leadership and problem-solving—quantitative reasoning for public decision-making (I-MPA 6030); economic reasoning for strategic decision-making (I-MPA 6055, 2 c.u.); and leadership and global public health (I-MPA 6080).

-Two courses, one of which counts as two course units toward the ten course units required for graduation, and each of which challenges students to independently apply the curriculum's core theories, key concepts, evidence-based techniques, and illustrative case studies: a group-organized, class-wide capstone project on global aging in which students, guided by leading experts, immerse themselves in issues pertaining to the "eldercare crisis" in Southwest and East Asia, and evaluate public-private programs that serve the most vulnerable older subpopulations in several Chinese cities (I-MPA 6095, two course units); and a highly structured but individually researched and written biographical analysis of a consequential global leader (I-MPA 6100).
+Two courses, one of which counts as 2 c.u. toward the 10 c.u. required for graduation, and each of which challenges students to independently apply the curriculum's core theories, key concepts, evidence-based techniques, and illustrative case studies: a group-organized, class-wide capstone project on global aging in which students, guided by leading experts, immerse themselves in issues pertaining to the "eldercare crisis" in Southwest and East Asia, and evaluate public-private programs that serve the most vulnerable older subpopulations in several Chinese cities (I-MPA 6095, 2 c.u.); and a highly structured but individually researched and written biographical analysis of a consequential global leader (I-MPA 6100).

-Over the last 200 years, despite wars, famines, and plagues, human beings in virtually every corner of the globe have become more likely to live longer, healthier, wealthier, and better overall.
-But global progress in human well-being has been neither linear nor universal.
-Moreover, humankind now faces several unprecedented existential threats to human life itself, including nuclear weapons proliferation, global warming, and the persistence or spread of drug-resistant infectious diseases including ones once thought to be nearly eradicated.
-What must happen if the next century-long chapter in the annals of global human well-being—the chapter to be written between now and the year 2024—is to be a tale of greater health, wealth, and happiness for all or most people worldwide, including not just we the living but billions of people yet to be born?
+Over the last 200 years or so, despite various significant setbacks, human beings all across the world have become more likely to live longer, healthier, wealthier, and better overall.
+However, global progress in human well-being has been neither linear, nor universal, nor stable.
+What must happen if the next century-long chapter in the annals of global human well-being is to be a tale of greater health, wealth, and happiness for all or most people worldwide?

-Many government, business, and nonprofit leaders around the globe are drowning in numerical and statistical data.
-The challenge they face is not only how to organize, parse, and analyze the data, but also how to utilize it effectively and in real time to cope with adverse conditions, solve problems, and achieve desirable outcomes.
+Knowing how to understand and use quantitative data is, increasingly, a skill critical to success in the government, nonprofit, and for-profit sectors.
+While numbers, statistics, and graphs abound, leaders across these sectors struggle in knowing not only how to organize, parse, and analyze data, but also how to utilize it effectively and in real time to cope with adverse conditions, solve problems, and achieve desirable outcomes.
 This course is uniquely designed to enhance your ability to use data effectively for real-time problem-identification, definition, decision-making, and problem-solving.
-In this course, students are introduced to key concepts, principles, protocols, and analytical tools and techniques relevant to quantitative reasoning, statistical analysis, and three separate but related problem-solving leadership skills: (1) forecasting general social, economic, and civic trends; (2) measuring performance and results; and (3) evaluating particular social, economic, and civic interventions or programs.
+In this course, students are introduced to key concepts, principles, protocols, and analytical tools and techniques relevant to quantitative reasoning, statistical analysis, and three separate but related problem-solving leadership skills: (1) describing and forecasting general social, economic, and civic trends; (2) measuring performance and results; and (3) evaluating particular social, economic, and civic interventions or programs.
 Students learn and apply these skills in relation to several cases.

 Leaders across the world increasingly recognize the necessity of working across boundaries through various forms of collaboration.
 Collaboration across the government, nonprofit and business sectors has become more prevalent and important, but, at the same time, also more complicated.
 This course helps students understand the theory, policy, and practice of cross-sector collaboration.
 Students learn the purposes collaborations may serve, the forms they take, what skills and techniques are required, and the steps involved in initiating, sustaining, and evolving them.
 Students also learn the characteristics of the three sectors, the roles and contributions each can make to successful collaborations, and the competitive forces that are often at work in the collaborative process—as well as their possible implications.